PomoRev/CST8234_S25/readme.txt

 /slides lecture 2 - the slides used in the lecture class.
 I will cull these after the lecture and
     put up a new deck for the next lecture.

+Week 3(4):

+shape.c - example code exercise continued with writing our first utility function. printfunction.c - showing some of the functionality of the standard print function. funstuff.c - used for examples around the structure of functions as well as a loop to list all ASCII
+    characters to see if extended ASCII is supported by default.
+Also demonstrated what happens when you try to print an escape character. inputtest.c - demonstration of some of the limitations of the standard scan function.
+We also talked about the concept of streams.